- Home

 Is it important?

 The NSS is an influential and trusted source of information about higher education in the UK.
-It gives potential students an idea of what the learning experience has been like for current students so they can compare courses at different institutions when deciding what and where to study.
+It gives potential students an idea of what the learning experience has been like for current students.
+This allows them to compare course satisfaction at different institutions when deciding what and where to study.

-However, the National Student Survey is not a direct measure of quality.
+But the National Student Survey is not an objective measure of quality.
 The results are based on student opinion and will be influenced by an individual’s conscious and unconscious bias.

 How is the NSS used in our league tables?

 Adjustments are made for the subject mix at the university and divided by three.
-It is divided this way to stop the student satisfaction measure from changing the overall university score too much, as the data in this survey has quite small margins between universities.
+We do this to prevent the Student satisfaction measure from heavily impacting the overall university score.
+This is because the NSS survey data actually has quite small differences between many universities.

 Related articles